The new challenges of corporate governance

 This trajectory of work in governance is now taking a new direction.
 A new object of governance has recently appeared, complex to identify, stemming from what we might call the "digitalization of reality".
 Through big data (more or less big, by the way), statistical processing (thealgorithm) is becoming a lever of governance: it predicts, it guides action, even it decides.
 It can do this almost autonomously, through unsupervised learning.
 At the same time, a second effect of digitalization is the massive sharing of information.

 This new object - or these new objects - resulting from digital transformation are all based on information.
 This is one of the reasons why governance research is particularly well-suited to address these issues.
-Information is the key issue in governance, because it is the basis on which decisions are made, and on which power and action are exercised in companies and organizations in general.
+Indeed, information is the key issue in governance, because it is the basis on which decisions are made, and on which power and action are exercised in companies and, more generally, in organizations.

 Algorithms and knowledge